daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 TOPIC : v/a/g/__GATEWAY_ID__/req
 MESSAGE: {"id": __MESSAGE_ID__, "method": __METHOD__, "params": __PARAMS__}

-__MESSAGE_ID__ : ​It is an unique id for identifying each message and reporting the result of each request.
+__MESSAGE_ID__ : ​It is a unique id for identifying each message and reporting the result of each request.
 __METHOD__ : ​List of requests from Thing+ Platform.
-__PARAMS__ : : Parameters for a method. each method has its own parameters List of Methods defined by Thing+ platform is below,
+__PARAMS__ : : Parameters for a method. each method has its own parameters List of Methods defined by the Thing+ platform as below,

 ```